-To promote positive, Comfortable interactions, the EMT Student will always:
+To promote positive, comfortable interactions, the Paramedic always:

-- 1. Speaks with an appropriate tone and volume of voice, e.g., not curt, rude, nor abrupt. - 2.
-Uses inoffensive language that is neither slang nor profane. - 3.
-Uses choice of words and content of speech appropriate for the emotional climate of the moment, e.g., supportive, empathetic, joyful. - 4 Makes appropriate overtures to engage in conversation/communication with others.

-- 5. Maintains the content and flow of conversations/communications, e.g. displays social and therapeutic finesse. - 6.
-Brings conversation/communications to closure politely and hospitably. - 7.
-Exhibits courteous telephone manners, e.g., greetings, identification, handling inquiries, taking messages, transferring and placing calls, providing closure. - 8 Refrains from discussing personal issues and concerns with clients, families, and others in the workplace. - 9 Discusses client and work-related issues and concerns only with appropriate individuals and in private locations. - 10.
-Exhibits discretion and restraint in displays of humor.
+- Speaks with an appropriate tone and volume of voice, e.g., not curt, rude, nor abrupt. - Uses inoffensive language that is neither slang nor profane. - Uses choice of words and content of speech appropriate for the emotional climate of the moment, e.g., supportive, empathetic, joyful. - Makes appropriate overtures to engage in conversation/communication with others. - Maintains the content and flow of conversations/communications, e.g., displays social and therapeutic finesse. - Brings conversation/communications to closure politely and hospitably. - Exhibits courteous telephone manners, e.g., greetings, identification, handling inquiries, taking messages, transferring, and placing calls, providing closure. - Refrains from discussing personal issues and concerns with clients, families, and others in the workplace. - Discusses client and work-related issues and concerns only with appropriate individuals and in private locations. - Exhibits discretion and restraint in displays of humor.